 - Console not adjustable

-Flywheel weight is usually more stressed when talking about spin cycles, but it’s an important consideration when doing your research for any type of exercise bike.
+Flywheel weight is usually more stressed when talking about indoor cycles, but it’s an important consideration when doing your research for any type of exercise bike.

 It also makes sense that a heavier flywheel would be able to provide more overall resistance, but this depends a lot on the quality of the magnetic resistance system too.

-Even though upright exercise bikes aren’t as popular for the high intensity training that spin cycles are often used for, it doesn’t mean that flywheel weight isn’t as important.
+Well, even though upright exercise bikes aren’t as popular for the high intensity training that indoor cycles are often used for, it doesn’t mean that flywheel weight isn’t important for them too.

 Remember- regardless of what type of exercise bike it is, heavier flywheels usually provide smoother operation.